 - Note that a verification body cannot become accredited until it has fulfilled the requirement for a witness assessment and, therefore, it must secure at least one client for verification services prior to becoming accredited.
-Starting December 31, 2009, verification bodies that are ANSI applicants may enter into a contract with a TCR member only in order to fulfill ANSI witness assessment requirements, as further explained in the policy announcement issued on August 24, 2009.
+Starting December 31, 2009, verification bodies that are ANAB applicants may enter into a contract with a TCR member only in order to fulfill ANAB witness assessment requirements, as further explained in the policy announcement issued on August 24, 2009.

-- Verification bodies are allowed one year from the time they apply to ANSI’s accreditation program to attain accreditation.
+- Verification bodies are allowed one year from the time they apply to ANAB’s accreditation program to attain accreditation.
 As such, members should ask verification bodies when they expect to complete the accreditation process and make sure the timing is acceptable.